 8. Harvest Rainwater as a Water Source

-When there is a food shortage, it is often due to a drought or water shortage, making it difficult to manufacture or grow food.
+A food shortage is often due to a drought or water shortage, making it difficult to manufacture or grow food.

 Having limited access to water can make it challenging to wash and prepare food, so you should know how to harvest rainwater.
 This process includes investing in a large barrel and having enough sterilization products, like iodine and chlorine.

 If you live in a low rainfall area, you might consider digging a well on your property to access the underground water.
-Well water contains bacteria and many minerals, making it undrinkable, so you need to treat it first.
+Water contains bacteria and many minerals, making it undrinkable, so you must treat it first.